 What's the difference?

 Simply put, different goals for different homes.
-While green reduces harmful impacts on global resources, healthy eliminates the harmful consequences of most modern day construction.
+While green reduces harmful impacts on global resources, healthy eliminates the harmful consequences of most modern day construction and furnishings.

-The Healthier Homes construction team spends a good portion of our days out in the field debunking myths about healthy building.
-And we’ve lost count of the number of times someone has come to us mistakenly thinking that green and healthy buildings are the same thing.
+The Healthier Homes team spends a good portion of our day debunking myths about healthy building and interior styling.
+And we’ve lost count of the number of times someone has come to us mistakenly thinking that green and healthy are the same thing.

 Even worse, many companies that manufacture these alternative building materials claim they are nontoxic when they can actually harbor their own unhealthy substances.